Billionaire Profile

 Early Life and Education

-Marissa Ann Mayer was born in Wausau, Wisconsin, on May 30, 1975.
-Growing up, she displayed a strong aptitude for math and science.
-She graduated from Wausau West High School in 1993.
-Mayer pursued her higher education at Stanford University, earning a Bachelor of Science in Symbolic Systems with honors in 1997, and a Master of Science in Computer Science, specializing in Artificial Intelligence, in 1999.
+Marissa Mayer was born in Wausau, Wisconsin, on May 30, 1975.
+Growing up, she excelled in both artistic and analytical pursuits, developing a strong interest in science and technology.
+She attended Stanford University, where she earned a Bachelor of Science in Symbolic Systems and a Master of Science in Computer Science, specializing in artificial intelligence.
+At Stanford, she was involved in extracurricular activities like ballet and debate, and she volunteered at children's hospitals.

 Rise to Success at Google